 Which dive centre to choose and how much does the wreck diving speciality cost?

 After reviewing many websites of dive centres in Malta, Laurent and me, decided to contact Aquatica as they had a detailed page about the wreck diving speciality.
 When comparing prices, they were far from being the most expensive, so we thought it sounded like good value for money.
 The cost of these 2 days is 196€ if you book in advance online and it includes your book and your PADI certification card.

 When I arrived at the dive centre in St Paul’s Bay, I was impressed by their stylish café.
 While studying your theory or debrief with your instructor, you can enjoy a smoothie, a sandwich or a piece of cake.
 Their organisation with “who dive where with who with what” appearing on a screen in the gear room impressed me.
 Daryl, the Maltese owner of Aquatica, has a team of 9 instructors offering classes in English, French, and German.
 In a nutshell, a perfect balance between thorough organisation and relaxing environment.

 Phone: +356 77002700

-Would I recommend you to do your wreck diving specialty?
+Would I recommend you to do your wreck diving speciality?

 Definitely, yes!
-It was one of my favourite scuba diving specialties with dry suit diving and ice diving.
+It was one of my favourite scuba diving specialities with dry suit diving and ice diving.